 All construction is to be carried out as per Shellharbour Engineering Code requirements.

-The Certifying Authority must arrange for a satisfactory inspection Shellharbour City Council prior to backfilling.
+An inspection must be undertaken by Shellharbour City Council prior to backfilling and works approved.
 At least one working day's notice is required for the inspection and is to be arranged through Council's Customer Services.

 An inspection fee will apply in accordance with Council's Fees & Charges.